 The bike/roll network should be comprehensive, largely separated from vehicle traffic, and be comfortable and convenient for riders of all ages and abilities.
 In addition to infrastructure, shade and weather protection, end of trip facilities, including secure and conveniently accessible parking, and change/shower facilities, should be developed.
-I think this duplicates a revised sentence and we forgot to remove this one.
 These efforts, plus the growth of electric bikes, scooters and other micromobility devices will make biking and rolling viable for even more trips.

-The more comfortable biking and rolling is, the more people will bike and roll and the less pressure there will be on both the North End street network and key intersections entering the neighbourhood along Clement Ave.
+The more comfortable biking and rolling is, the less pressure there will be on both the North End street network and key intersections entering the neighbourhood.

-- Advance improvements to biking infrastructure to ensure biking/rolling is a safe and comfortable transportation option for medium-length trips within the neighbourhood and to other nearby neighbourhoods. - Extend the protected bike lane network north from Downtown into the North End, including: - Extending the Waterfront Walkway for cycling via Sunset Dr, Guy St and along the lakeshore to Sutherland Bay Park; - Linking to Downtown and the Cawston Active Transportation Corridor (ATC) via Sunset Dr; - Extending the planned Bertram ATC from Downtown north to the Okanagan Rail Trail and Knox Mountain via St. Paul and Ellis streets; and - Extending the Ethel ATC from Cawston to the Okanagan Rail Trail.
-If a school is developed near Walrod Park in the future, consider the extension of the Ethel ATC to the Mill Site via Walrod Park and Okanagan Blvd. - Ensure there is a grid of ATCs around and within the Mill Site (through the Mill Site ARP) to provide residents convenient access to services and connections to the surrounding bike network.
+- Advance improvements to biking infrastructure to ensure biking/rolling is a safe and comfortable transportation option for medium-length trips within the neighbourhood and to other nearby neighbourhoods. - Extend the protected bike lane network north from Downtown into the North End, including: - Extending the Waterfront Pathway for cycling via Sunset Dr, Guy St and along the lakeshore to Sutherland Bay Park; - Linking to Downtown and the Cawston Active Transportation Corridor (ATC) via Sunset Dr; - Extending the planned Bertram ATC from Downtown north to the Okanagan Rail Trail and Knox Mountain via St. Paul and Ellis streets; - Consider routing the Bertram ATC through Recreation Avenue Park, from Gaston to the Okanagan Rail Trail, in coordination with a future park planning process.
+Consider reallocating freed up space on Ellis St for on-street parking, transit priority measures, and other transportation needs identified at the time; and - Extending the Ethel ATC from Cawston to the Okanagan Rail Trail.
+If a school is developed near Walrod Park in the future, consider the extension of the Ethel ATC to the Mill Site via Walrod Park and Okanagan Blvd.

-- The ATC on Guy St will form the main active transportation link between the waterfront pathway on the Mill Site and the waterfront pathway that begins south of Rotary Marsh Park-until such time as a waterfront pathway can be established to link these two points.
-As such, an effort must be made to ensure this corridor gives ample space to pedestrians and cyclists and is of an especially high design standard-similar to the standard on the east side of Sunset Dr further south. - Develop separate spaces for pedestrians and cyclists along the Waterfront Pathway and the Okanagan Rail Trail to reduce future user conflicts as these facilities become busier.

-- If the Recreation Avenue Park site is reconfigured in the future, consider routing the Bertram ATC through the park from Gaston to the Okanagan Rail Trail - Review the Rail Trail crossing at Clement Ave and Gordon Dr for potential improvements. - Maintain existing on-street bike lanes on Ellis St, Richter St, and Broadway Ave and add bike lanes on Gordon Dr. - Support the development of public and private end of trip cycling facilities. - Increase the comfort of biking facilities by providing tree canopy cover to increase weather protection.
+- Ensure there is a grid of ATCs around and within the Mill Site (through the Mill Site ARP) to provide residents convenient access to services and connections to the surrounding bike network. - The ATC on Guy St will form the main active transportation link between the waterfront pathway on the Mill Site and the waterfront pathway that begins south of Rotary Marsh Park-until such time as a waterfront pathway can be established to link these two points.
+As such, an effort must be made to ensure this corridor gives ample space to pedestrians and cyclists and is of an especially high design standard-similar to the standard on the east side of Sunset Dr further south. - Develop separate spaces for pedestrians and cyclists along the Waterfront Pathway and the Okanagan Rail Trail to reduce future user conflicts as these facilities become busier. - Review the Rail Trail crossing at Clement Ave and Gordon Dr for potential improvements. - Maintain existing on-street bike lanes on Ellis St, Richter St, and Broadway Ave and add bike lanes on Gordon Dr. - Support the development of public and private end of trip cycling facilities. - Increase the comfort of biking facilities by providing tree canopy cover to increase weather protection.